 Bainbridge Island is a 30-minute ferry ride from downtown Seattle.
 Visit cute shops and restaurants in Winslow at the ferry landing, then drive 10 or 15 minutes for exploring this gorgeous, historic estate and wildlife refuge.

 This facility is the only publicly available opportunity to tour a commercial jet assembly plant in North America.
-View assembly of wide-bodied jets like the 747, 777 and the 787 Dreamliner.
-Tours available 7 days a week and take 90 minutes.
+Learn about assembly of wide-bodied jets like the 747 and 777.
+Factory tour is currently on hold but gallery and gift shop are open.
 30-minute drive from Seattle.
-Well worth it!

 Visit the famous 270 foot Snoqualmie Falls, located in the foothills of the Cascade Mountains and just a 35-minute drive from Seattle.
 There is also a historic lodge and restaurant, hiking trail to the base of the falls, and picnic tables.